 - Completed tasks

-While the first and the third sections are pretty obvious, the “Also Available” section may need an explanation.
-It includes tasks that have a deadline in the future and a start date in the past (or those without any start date.)
+The “Also Available” section may need an explanation.
+It includes tasks/projects that have a deadline in the future and a start date in the past (or those without any start date.)

 - If you create a task with a deadline set to August 3rd, the app believes that the task may be completed anytime before August 3, including today.
 In this case, the task will be shown in the "Also available" section for today's date.